Organized crime in Miami

 Organized crime in Miami encompasses the actions of several organized crime groups operating in Miami, Florida, and the Miami metropolitan area.
 Italian-American Mafia criminal organizations in the city are nicknamed the Miami Mafia.
-Starting in the 20th century, Mafia bosses agreed to share South Florida as a territory open to all crime families, with the exception of the pornography racket, over which the Gambino family held a monopoly.
+Starting in the 20th century, Italian-American Mafia bosses agreed to share South Florida as a territory open to all Italian-American Mafia crime families, with the exception of the pornography racket, over which the Gambino family held a monopoly.

 Criminal organizations known to operate in Miami include: